-- For any training/drill, deployment, or change-of-station orders: Students will attempt to make arrangements with instructors to maintain and/or makeup classwork as needed.
+For any training/drill, deployment, or change-of-station orders: Students will attempt to make arrangements with instructors to maintain and/or make up classwork as needed.
 Registration for those courses in which instructors accommodate the absence will remain unchanged, and tuition and mandatory fees will be assessed in full for those courses.
-Service members should provide instructors with maximum advance notice of absences, as well as copies of training/drill, deployment, and/or change-of-station directives from the military, Reserve, or National Guard. - Instructors will work with students wherever possible to assign grades as appropriate (including incompletes for work to be made up later). - □ Instructors must accommodate absences of up to two weeks in duration in accordance with paragraph one. - □ When unable to make arrangements for successful course completion, notify the SON Registrar: Course(s) will be dropped and the tuition and mandatory fees for the course(s) will be rescinded. - When unable to make arrangements for unexpected orders requiring longer than a two-week absence, notify the SON Registrar: The student's entire registration will be withdrawn or canceled and 100% of the tuition and mandatory fees will be rescinded.
+Service members should provide instructors with maximum advance notice of absences, as well as copies of training/drill, deployment, and/or change-of-station directives from the military, Reserve, or National Guard.

+- Instructors will work with students wherever possible to assign grades as appropriate (including incompletes for work to be made up later). - □ Instructors must accommodate absences of up to two weeks in duration. - □ When unable to make arrangements for successful course completion, notify the SON Registrar: Course(s) will be dropped and the tuition/fees for the course(s) will be rescinded. - When unable to make arrangements for unexpected orders requiring longer than a two-week absence, notify the SON Registrar: The student's entire registration will be withdrawn or canceled and 100% of the tuition/fees will be rescinded.

-Religious Observance
+Religious Observance and Holidays